tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Each KeyShareEntry value MUST correspond to a group offered in the "supported_groups" extension and MUST appear in the same order.
-However, the values MAY be a non-contiguous subset of the "supported_groups" extension and MAY omit the most preferred groups, as could happen if the most preferred groups are new and unlikely to be supported in enough places to make pregenerating key shares for them efficient.
+However, the values MAY be a non-contiguous subset of the "supported_groups" extension and MAY omit the most preferred groups.
+Such a situation could arise if the most preferred groups are new and unlikely to be supported in enough places to make pregenerating key shares for them efficient.

 selected_group
 : The mutually supported group the server intends to negotiate and